dsandeep97/Animations-in-Stress-Learning-Content/README.md

 # Animations-in-Stress-Learning-Content

-CSCE 606 Team Project (Spring 2020) to develop animations for the StepStone learning environment.
+CSCE 606 Team Project (Fall 2020) to develop animations for the StepStone learning environment.

 ## Team

 Our team consists of the given collaborators for this repository and are listed below:

 ***Team Leader / Product Owner***
-> Charles Rothrock
+> Branden Klar

 ***Scrum Master***
-> Benjamin D'Antonio
+> Devi Sandeep Endluri

 ***Other Team Members***
-> Shane Poldervaart\
+> Esha Dutta\
-> Kevin Tang\
+> Himani Deshpande\
-> Siddharth Sundar\
+> Sanjeev Kumar Singh\
-> Yiqing Zhao
+> Vipul Tiwari